thomasdarimont/keycloak-extension-playground/auth-require-access-policy-extension/readme.md

 Simple example for an authenticator which can evaluate custom access-policies written as JSON documents.

+This introduces a new `Authenticator` with the name `Check Access Policy` which be used in custom authentication flows after the user has authenticated but before the authentication flow has completed.

 # Access Policies

 An access-policy can be defined as a JSON document which holds a list of access-policy entries.